packetvitality/FileSearcher/README.md

 # FileSearcher
-Python3 script to search through unstructured directories and files.
+Python3 script to recursively search through unstructured directories and files.

 You can simply point the script at a directories, and it will attempt to search the files using a provided keyword list.
 It should handle compressed files as well.